 How to contact us or make a complaint?

-If you have a complaint about how we use your personal information, we will do our best to fix the problem.
+If you have a complaint about how we use your personal data we will do our best to fix the problem.
 If you are still not happy, you can refer your complaint to a data protection supervisory authority in the EU, country you live or work, or where you think a breach has happened.
-The UK's supervisory authority is the Information Commissioner's Office (ICO).
+The UK’s supervisory authority is the Information Commissioner’s Office (ICO).
 For more details, you can visit their website at ico.org.uk.